Vought Airtrans: Vehicles

 The Airtrans vehicles were 21 ft long, 7 ft wide, and 10 ft high and had an empty weight of 14,000 lbs.
 The chassis was based on a large electrically powered bus, built of steel and running on foam-filled tires with air-bag suspensions.
 A linkage between the front and rear wheels provided four-wheel steering.

 Passenger vehicles contained longitudinal seating for up to 16 passengers and standing room for up to 24 people (for a total of 40).
 The bodywork was made of acrylic-coated fiberglass and an automatic door was located on only one side.
 Across from the door a raised area provided room for hand luggage while hiding the manual controls.
 Emergency exits were located on each end of the vehicle.
 The passenger vehicles could be coupled to form 2- (or later) 3-car trains.
 The bi-directional motor could be switched and the car repositioned on the guideway to provide a right-opening or left-opening door.

 For cargo vehicles, the passenger bodywork was replaced with a flatbed containing three powered conveyor belts for loading cargo, sized to handle three LD3 containers.

 Vehicles operated with five blocks (consisting of 90 ft each) of guideway between vehicles.
 Full speed was allowed in the first, reduced speeds in the next two, and full stop in the last two.
 The vehicles required 165 ft to stop completely.
 These large headways reduced passenger capacity and required multiple vehicles to make up for this.

 Operations were normally handled by two operators in the control center.
 Vehicles were equipped with two-way communications to allow passengers to talk to the operators in an emergency.

-The vehicles were original painted brown on the exterior with orange and yellow interiors, matching the color scheme of the airport.
+The vehicles were originally painted brown on the exterior with orange and yellow interiors, matching the color scheme of the airport.
 In 1989 the cars were refurbished, resulting in a blue and white theme and more durable interiors.